JaspreetKhela/JaspreetKhela/README.md

 <a name="long-term-interests"></a>
 ### 🌍 Long-Term Business and Technology Professional Interests
+As I focus on my long-term business and technology professional interests, I aim to deepen my expertise in foundational roles within an entrepreneurial context.
+These roles are vital for driving innovation, making strategic decisions, and ensuring operational efficiency.
+In ideation and innovation, research and development play a key role.
+Market research, business planning, funding, and legal compliance are essential for validating ideas and securing resources.
+Marketing, operations, human resources, and customer service ensure smooth business functions, while financial management, business development, and sales drive growth and profitability.
+These roles collectively support the creation, sustainability, and expansion of successful ventures.

 - **Ideation and Innovation**:
     - **Technical**:
         - **R&D Specialist**: Enhances and refines products through research and development.